Booker's shot at buzzer leads Suns over Clippers 117-115

-LAKE BUENA VISTA, Fla. — Devin Booker made a turnaround jumper over Paul George as time expired, capping a 35-point performance and giving the Phoenix Suns a 117-115 victory over the Los Angeles Clippers on Tuesday.
+LAKE BUENA VISTA, Fla.
+(AP) -- Devin Booker made a turnaround jumper over Paul George as time expired, capping a 35-point performance and giving the Phoenix Suns a 117-115 victory over the Los Angeles Clippers on Tuesday.

+''I'm happy for him, but he'd be the first one to tell you we're not done,'' Phoenix coach Monty Williams said of Booker.

 The Suns improved to 3-0 in the bubble as they chase a playoff spot.